-Rodney J. Paul is a Sports Economist and Professor in the Department of Sport Management at the David B. Falk College of Sport and Human Dynamics.
+Dr. Rodney J. Paul is a Sports Economist and Professor in the Department of Sport Management at the David B. Falk College of Sport and Human Dynamics.
 He also is Director of the department’s Sport Analytics program.

-His research has appeared on Buffalo Sabres Gamenight and Forbes.com, in CFO Magazine, and in various newspaper and radio outlets, including interviews on National Public Radio focused on the NFL labor situation, the Los Angeles Dodgers‘ financial difficulties, and the TV rights to the Olympic Games.
+His research has appeared in print, radio, and on online in the United States and abroad on a variety of topics.
 He has presented at conferences both nationally and internationally, and his work has been published in The Journal of Sports Economics, International Journal of Sport Finance, Applied Economics, Atlantic Economic Journal, Quarterly Review of Economics and Finance, Journal of Economics and Finance, among others.
 He has authored numerous book chapters on sport economics and business.

 Topics addressed in his research include: